Best Outdoor Activities in Durango: Durango, CO Outdoor Recreation Guide

 People who love whitewater rafting but still want more should consider a zipline tour in Durango.
 There's a lot to take in here, from the San Juan Mountains and the Animas River to the national forest that stretches on as far as the eye can see and through the picturesque city itself.
 What better way to see it all than from several stories off the ground?
 People are treated to a literal birds-eye view of the city and the surrounding area, and they'll make unforgettable memories in the process.

 A few companies provide zipline tours in Durango, but one standout is Durango Adventures.
 There are 12 unique ziplines and a 45-foot Adventure Tower, and the facility is in a nature park in the San Juan Mountains just one mile or so from downtown.
-The company uses state-of-the-art equipment and professional guides that help people along the entire course, from providing tips and bringing people to a stop at the end.
+The company uses state-of-the-art equipment and professional guides who help people along the entire course, providing tips and bringing people to a stop at the end.
 Durango Adventures is open year-round, barring inclement weather, and offers zipline tours at least twice daily.

 Horseback Riding Through the San Juan Mountains